dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

     proposed project is directly based on one of the proposed project ideas for member projects.
-    -   A project plan in principle divides up the whole project into a series of manageable milestones and timelines that, when all accomplished, logically lead to the end goal(s) of the project.
+    -   A project plan in principle divides up the whole project into a series of manageable milestones and time-lines that, when all accomplished, logically lead to the end goal(s) of the project.
         Put in another way, a project plan explains what you expect you will need to be doing, and what you expect you need to have